Policy Concerning Access to Records

 - the appropriate authorities involved with external or internal funding of your fees (financial records may also be disclosed to such authorities);

-- students and alumni of the University who have volunteered to speak with students for the purpose of facilitating their integration to the University;
+- students and alumni of the University who have volunteered to speak with students for the purpose of facilitating their integration into the University;

 - other universities and colleges, at the discretion of the University, if any information connected to your application is determined to be false and misleading, concealed or withheld, or contains evidence of academic dishonesty or inappropriate conduct;